sgoyal15/IndustrialAutomationEC601/README.md

-# IndustrialAutomationEC601 by Shivam Goyal (Boston University)
+# IndustrialAutomationEC601 by Shivam Goyal (Student at Boston University)

 -> This process currently only focuses on the efficiency of workers associated to the task.